SwolfPy-Project/swolfpy/docs/Getting_started.rst

 If you have modified the default process models, then you should set them in this tab.
 You should select the process model from the drop-down list[4] and click the `User Defined` radio button[5].
 Now you should click the `Browse` button[5] and find your python file.
-You can also revise the types of waste that each process models can accept throught the `Input Flow Type` screen [6].
-Don't forget to click the `Update` button befor changing the next process model otherwise your changes will be lost.
+You can also revise the types of waste that each process models can accept through the `Input Flow Type` screen [6].
+Don't forget to click the `Update` button before changing the next process model otherwise your changes will be lost.
 When you are done, you should click the `Import Process Models` to import them and go to the next step.